 During Diwali, Jains celebrate the moment Lord Mahaveer attained the state of moksha (enlightenment or nirvana).

 If you have family overseas, share the festive spirit by sending a remittance gift this Diwali.
-Register with Azimo today and get your first two transfers fee-free and at great exchange rates.
+Register with Azimo today.

 Why is Diwali known as the festival of lights?